Bifurcation loci of families of finite type meromorphic maps: Introduction

-The goal of this paper is to prove that structural stability is dense also in this setting, and we accomplish it by performing a detailed analysis of the new type of bifurcation.
+The goal of this paper is to prove that $\JJ$-stability is dense also in this setting, and we accomplish it by performing a detailed analysis of the new type of bifurcation.
 In particular we will see how these bifurcation parameters relate to the stability of singular orbits (Theorems A and B) and to parabolic parameters (Theorem D), resulting in a Stability Theorem (Theorem E), from which we conclude that the bifurcation locus has empty interior (corollary F).

-For simplicity we shall mostly consider finite type meromorphic maps in the complex plane, although our results extend to general finite type maps in the sense of Epstein with a tameness condition (see Section \ref{sec:ftm}).

-Finally, it is plausible to think that density of structural stability cannot be generalised any further in the holomorphic framework, except possibly within some particular families.
-Indeed, results in \cite{EpsRem} (unpublished) provide an example of a family of maps with an infinite (but bounded) set of singular values (hence not of finite type) and infinitely many attractors, in the spirit of the Newhouse example \cite{newhouse}.
-Moving to higher dimensions, structural stability (in the sense of Berteloot, Bianchi and Dupont \cite{BBD}) is known not to be dense in the family of endomorphisms of $\mathbb{P}^k$ for any $k\geq 2$ (see e.g. \cite{dujardin, taflin,biebler}).
+One may wonder whether our results might extend beyond finite type meromorphic maps.
+A simple example (see Section \ref{bifdense}) shows that, in general, density of $\JJ$-stability fails for natural families of entire maps which are not of finite type.
+Other results in \cite{EpsRem} (unpublished) provide an example of a family of maps with an infinite (but bounded) set of singular values (hence not of finite type) and infinitely many attractors, in the spirit of the Newhouse example \cite{newhouse}.
+Nevertheless, results analogous to the ones presented here are likely to hold for general finite type maps in the sense of Epstein (holomorphic finite type maps defined on open subsets of the complex plane) and will be investigated in a subsequent paper.
+Finally, considering possible generalizations to higher dimensions, structural stability (in the sense of Berteloot, Bianchi and Dupont \cite{BBD}) is known {\em not} to be dense in the family of endomorphisms of $\mathbb{P}^k$ for any $k\geq 2$ (see e.g. \cite{dujardin, taflin,biebler}).